 Honolulu Beerworks has a leading position when it comes to craft breweries in Oahu.
 The microbrewery is 5 years old and offers a bunch of unique special releases.
 In addition, Honolulu Beerworks has 14 beers on tap.

-Nu’uanu Pali State Wayside
+36. Take in the Views at Nu’uanu Pali State Wayside

 Once you’re there, be ready to witness breathtaking views of Kailua town, Kaneohe Bay, and, of course, the magnificent Ko’olau Mountains.